EddyDavies/valerie/README.md

 - `valerie.pipeline.PipelineConfig` holds all runtime options.
 - The flow retries network steps (Apify and download) to tolerate transient issues.
 - Gemini uploads are cleaned up after each run.
+- Apify runs use the `run-sync-get-dataset-items` endpoint, so the flow waits for the actor to complete and uses the returned dataset items.
 - Only the Gemini output and its S3 reference are saved in MongoDB.